 The no-nonsense little truck had a Hale pump and the dual rear wheels allowed it to include a 150-gallon water tank (compared to the 200-250 gallon capacity of the longer-wheelbase DRW trucks.)
 It's surprising that the FC-150 platform was not used more often by apparatus manufacturers, as an alternative to the Universal Jeeps with their more limited rear capacity.

-Universal also built three Boyer FC-170 fire engines with Hale pumps, for Wonder Lake, Palatine and Waukegan, all in Illinois.
+Records show that Universal built at least three more of these Boyer FC-170s with Hale pumps, for Wonder Lake, Palatine and Waukegan, all in Illinois.
 The Palatine FC-170DRW as seen in this builder's photo has yet to be outfitted with any brushfire gear.

 A 1959 ad for the range of Boyer apparatus from Universal, shows the above photo representing their brush trucks.
 However, after 1961, Boyer once again stopped using Jeeps, and went back to cab-forward trucks from Ford, GMC and International.

 The Waukegan FC-170 from 1960 has backpack tanks on board for brushfire work, and a front-mounted winch.
 The turret gun, however, suggests that brushfire duty was seen as only part of its function when it was originally outfitted.
 The pump is configured slightly differently from the Palatine truck, perhaps because of the turret gun.

 The rear body was replaced with a flatbed after the truck was sold by the Waukegan FD.
 I don't know where it or the 1961 Wonder Lake truck are located now.

 Spencer Landers in Arkansas now owns the Palatine FC-170, which has also long since lost its apparatus body and pump.
 As of 2018 he is planning a restoration with a flatbed.